wongdani/jemdoc-new-design/README.md

 in `./www/`, we store the output `.html` / `.css` / `.js` files and website assets.

-We use the following to compile
+Suppose you are currently in `./jemdoc_files/`, we use the following to compile

 ```
-jemdoc -c ./jemdoc_files/mysite.conf -o ./www/ ./jemdoc_files/*.jemdoc
+jemdoc -c mysite.conf -o ../www/  *.jemdoc
 ```

 You can also use this for single page generation or all page generation by using `*.jemdoc`.